Prices include next-day delivery and prescription

-Levonorgestrel also affects the consistency of the womb's natural mucous, making it thicker and more difficult for sperm cells to enter the womb.
-Eggs therefore stand less of a change of becoming fertilised if the sperm can't survive.
+Levonorgestrel also affects the consistency of the womb's natural mucous, making it thicker and more difficult for sperm cells to enter the womb and fertilise eggs.

-In addition to both these measures, the synthetic progesterone in the morning after pill also prevents the womb lining from preparing to receive a fertilised egg, so if one does get released, it won't be able to attach itself to the womb lining like it would under normal circumstances.
+Thirdly, the synthetic progesterone in the morning-after pill also prevents the womb lining from preparing to receive a fertilised egg, so if one is released, it won't be able to attach itself to the womb lining as under normal circumstances.

 Levonelle will not prevent an existing pregnancy.
-Emergency contraceptive pills are a completely different kind of medicine to the type that is used for abortions.
-It is not advised therefore to buy this morning after pill if you are already confirmed as pregnant.
+Emergency contraceptive pills are a completely different kind of medicine to those used for abortions.

 When using this emergency contraceptive, the following usage instructions should be followed: